shahnajparven/travel-project/README.md

 2. Install `eslint` and `prettier` extension in your `vscode`.

-3. Install `Redux DevTools` extension on your browser.
-Here is the link for `chrome` <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">Redux DevTools</a>.

-4. Clone project on your local machine by running `git@github.com:shahnajparven/travel-project.git`
+3. Clone project on your local machine by running `git@github.com:shahnajparven/travel-project.git`

-5. Go to the project directory `ecommerce-fe` and run `yarn` then `yarn prepare`.
+4. Go to the project directory `ecommerce-fe` and run `yarn` then `yarn prepare`.

-6. Finally run `yarn dev` to start the dev server.
+5. Finally run `yarn dev` to start the dev server.